-The new European legislation, EN54-23, governing the design and installation of visual alarm devices (VADs) was officially implemented in January 2014.
-The standard essentially acts as a benchmark for the performance of VADs to ensure conformity across manufacturers.
-Where VADs are used within a fire alarm and detection system as the primary source of alerting people, they must conform to the new standard.
+Martyn Keenan, business manager at Gent by Honeywell, shares his top EN54-23 compliance tips.
+EN54-23, the new European legislation governing the design and installation of visual alarm devices (VADs), went into effect in January 2014.
+The standard essentially serves as a benchmark for the performance of VADs in order to ensure manufacturer conformity.
+When VADs are used as the primary source of alerting people in a fire alarm and detection system, they must comply with the new standard.

-All you need to know to comply:
+Everything you need to know to comply:

 • EN54 governs fire detection and alarm systems, whereas EN54-23 addresses VADs specifically.

 • VADs use strobe lights to warn hearing-impaired people of potential fire hazards, and as such, the legislation has been largely influenced by the Equality Act 2010.

 • EN54-23 compliance is required only for VADs that are the primary means of alerting in a fire system.
 Prior to the system’s design, a risk assessment will be performed to determine whether the VADs are primary or secondary alerts.

 • The standard only applies to VADs used in installations beginning in January 2014.